← Back to Blog

 2. A follow-up email recapping what we discussed and confirming next steps

-3. 2 things I should research before our next call
+3. 2 things I should research or prepare before our next call

 Email tone: professional but warm.
 Under 150 words.

-LinkedIn connection requests with generic "I'd like to add you to my network" messages get ignored.
-This does better:
+LinkedIn connection requests with generic messages get ignored.
+This prompt writes something worth accepting:

 Write a LinkedIn connection request message to [Name] at [Company].